 They were all natural qvevri wines which, as discussed in my previous post, make up a small percentage of Georgia’s total commercial wine production.
 They were also made using skin-contact to varying degrees.
 As this type of wine goes, I think the selection was fairly representative of what is produced in Georgia, with the emphasis on the Rkatsiteli and Saperavi varieties and the Kakheti region.

 I thought the wines all showed very well.
 I have had some of them before, when I did not enjoy them nearly as much.
 Is this the fickleness of natural wine, or were the previous examples faulty or served at the wrong temperature, or was it just me?
 Or maybe it was a combination of all those factors?
-But just in case I managed to hit on an optimal serving regime that you want to reproduce… they were all taken out of my 12°C wine fridge, double-decanted, and then left in my garage at 15°C for one or two hours before serving.
-On that occasion, they all got at least 5 stars, while Okro’s Rkatsiteli, Iago’s Chinuri and Zurab’s Saperavi particularly impressed with 6 stars.
+For example, I think I managed this time to hit on a good serving regime, which you might want to reproduce… they were all taken out of my 12°C wine fridge, double-decanted, and then left in my garage at 15°C for one or two hours before serving.
+On this occasion, they all got at least 5 stars, while Okro’s Rkatsiteli, Iago’s Chinuri and Zurab’s Saperavi particularly impressed with 6 stars.
 Yes, I know they are very high scores, but I do not pretend to be objective – it was a good evening and I enjoyed the wines.
 That is the important message to take away.
 It could be regarded as pay-back time for the occasions when I was not so impressed by the same wines.

 Here are my rather sketchy tasting notes for what they are worth, in the order of tasting.
 Click on the image above for a hi-res view of the labels.